NRAO Archives Policy

 III.
 Collection Policy

-The NRAO archives shall collect institutional records, personal papers, and non-print materials of enduring value which document NRAO’s historical development, institutional history, instrument construction, and ongoing activities, as well as NRAO’s participation in multi-institutional collaborations.
+The NRAO archives shall collect, organize, preserve, and provide access to institutional records, personal papers, and non-print materials of enduring value which document NRAO’s historical development, institutional history, instrument construction, and ongoing activities, as well as NRAO’s participation in multi-institutional collaborations.
 For multi-institutional collaborations, record-keeping and archival responsibilities should be incorporated in the agreements between collaborating institutions.
 Sharing of responsibilities between collaborating institutions will involve coordination and cooperation between those responsible for archival collections at each institution.

 The NRAO archives should include: